AdobeDocs/journey-optimizer.nl-NL/help/using/code-based/get-started-code-based.md

 >[!IMPORTANT]
 >
->De specifieke begeleiding en de aanbevelingen voor code-gebaseerde ervaringen zijn gedetailleerd in [ deze pagina ](code-based-prerequisites.md).
+>De specifieke aanbevelingen voor code-gebaseerde ervaringen zijn gedetailleerd in [ deze pagina ](code-based-prerequisites.md).

 <!--Discover the detailed steps to create a code-based campaign in this video.-->